 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

 Terrence W.K.
-Mak is currently a Postdoctoral Fellow in the H. Milton Steward School of Industrial and Systems Engineering (ISyE), Georgia Tech.
-He has just graduated from the Research School of Computer Science, The Australian National University (ANU), and finished his Research Associate position in the Department of Industrial and Operations Engineering, University of Michigan.
+Mak is currently a Postdoctoral Fellow in the H. Milton Stewart School of Industrial and Systems Engineering (ISyE), Georgia Tech.
+He has graduated from the Research School of Computer Science, The Australian National University (ANU), and finished his Research Associate position in the Department of Industrial and Operations Engineering, University of Michigan.